-ACTION 7.02

-The health service organ The health service organisation applies the quality improvement system from the Clinical Governance Standard when: a.
-Monitoring the performance of the blood

-management system b.
+The health service organisation applies the quality improvement system from the Clinical Governance Standard when: a.
+Monitoring the performance of the blood management system b.
 Implementing strategies to improve blood management and associated processes c.
 Reporting on the outcomes of blood management

-Comments

-PPH monitors the blood management process in terms of blood and blood product utilisation, quality and safety and patient outcomes.
-Reports are provided to the Blood Management Committee and clinicians.
+The organisation monitors the blood management process in terms of blood and blood product utilisation, quality and safety and patient outcomes.
+Transfusion Pathway audits are done routinely and improvements identified and acted on.

-Rating Applicable HSF IDs

-Met All

-ACTION 7.03

 Clinicians use organisational processes from the Partnering with Consumers Standard when providing safe blood management to: a.
-Actively involve patients in their

-own care b.
+Actively involve patients in their own care b.
 Meet the patient's information needs c.
 Share decision-making

-Comments

-PPH supports the engagement of consumers in care related to blood management including informed decision making.
+The organisation supports the engagement of consumers in care related to blood management including informed decision making.
+Consent is audited as a component of the Transfusion Pathway.

-Rating Applicable HSF IDs

-Met All

-ACTION 7.04 Clinicians use the blood a Clinicians use the blood and blood products processes to manage the need for, and minimise the inappropriate use of, blood and blood products by: a.
-Optimising patients' own red cell ma patients' own red cell mass, haemoglobin and iron stores b.
+Clinicians use the blood and blood products processes to manage the need for, and minimise the inappropriate use of, blood and blood products by: a.
+Optimising patients' own red cell mass, haemoglobin and iron stores b.
 Identifying and managing patients with, or at risk of, bleeding c.
-Determining the clinical need for blood and blood products, and rela blood products, and related risks Comments PPH processes and policies support the clinically effective and efficient use of blood and blood products.
-Utilisation is monitored and action has been taken to minimise wastage and the inappropriate use of blood and blood products which is reported through the Blood Management Committee.
-Rating Applicable HSF IDs Met All
+Determining the clinical need for blood and blood products, and related risks

+The organisations processes and policies support the clinically effective and efficient use of blood and blood products.
+Utilisation is monitored and indication for transfusion clearly identified.